Education in Sudan

 The current GPE program in Sudan has contributed to progress in the education sector, including the following results:

-- Helped the country establish and implement a system for assessing learning at the primary level
+- A system for assessing learning has been established at the primary level

-- More than 30,000 teachers have been trained throughout the country
+- 22,550 teachers have been trained throughout the country

 - The number of direct project beneficiaries has increased from 5 million to 5.9 million in 2017.